-When I was about to write this post, Easy Method of Creating Animated Scene in PowerPoint 2016 / 2019 video tutorial on my Youtube Channel is trending on Number One and soon going to reach 100K views.
+When I was about to write this post, the Easy Method of Creating Animated Scene in PowerPoint video tutorial on my Youtube Channel is trending Number One and soon going to reach 100K views.
 Beginners, who are interested in How To Make Animation in PowerPoint, then let me first discuss the effects used in this presentation and then you can decide that either you can create this animation in the version of PowerPoint you have on your system.

 So, Readers – only 3 animation effects have been used in this presentation.
 Surprised!

 - Flash Once

 Let me make it brief.

 - For Walking Character, we used Flash Once and Motion Path.

 - For Leafs, we used Spin and Motion Path.